 Nuggets vs. Lakers Injury Report Today - May 16

-Take a look at the injury report for the Denver Nuggets (53-29), which currently has just one player listed, as the Nuggets prepare for their Western Conference finals game 1 with the Los Angeles Lakers (43-39) at Ball Arena on Tuesday, May 16 at 8:30 PM ET.
+The injury report for the Denver Nuggets (53-29) heading into their Western Conference finals game 1 with the Los Angeles Lakers (43-39) currently features only one player.
+The playoff matchup starts at 8:30 PM ET on Tuesday, May 16 from Ball Arena.

 Watch Nuggets vs. Lakers with Fubo!